How much could I and should I put in my pension?

 Every UK Resident can invest £3,600 each and every year into their pension fund.
 You receive tax relief on this amount even if you don’t pay tax!

-If you are employed by a Company (even if it is your own Company) there is no upper limit, providing the contribution can be demonstrated to be ‘Wholly and exclusively’ for the benefit of the business and the beauty is the Company receives full Corporation tax relief on the whole contribution, so don’t let your employer ever complain about paying Corporation tax it is easy to avoid.
+If you are employed by a Company (even if it is your own Company) the Company can make contributions for you and the beauty is the Company receives full Corporation tax relief on the whole contribution, as well as not having National Insurance to pay!
+So a very cost effective of extracting profits from your own company or rewarding employees.

 So how much should you save towards your retirement pension ?